Bob Evans Farm Fest (courtesy of Fahlgren Mortine)

 7 Fall Festivals in Ohio’s Appalachian Region

-Ohio’s southern and eastern sides are lauded for their foothill beauty following the rugged path of the Appalachian Mountains.
-Spanning 32 counties from Ashtabula in the Northeast to Clermont in the Southwest, our state’s Appalachian region is beloved for its scenic landscapes and down-home nature, and is the perfect place to play this fall.
+Ohio’s southern and eastern sides are known for their foothill and scenic beauty that follows the rugged path of the Appalachian Mountains.
+Spanning 32 counties from Ashtabula in the Northeast to Clermont in the Southwest, our state’s Appalachian region is beloved for its scenic landscapes and down-home nature.
+It’s also a a great place to explore this fall.

 Ohio Swiss Festival (photo courtesy of event)